Author: Malcolm McDowell Woods

 So, part of Brzeski’s summer is planning for the mentors who’ll arrive on campus ten days before incoming students show up.
 That includes determining what information they will need and plotting activities designed to forge a feeling of unity among the mentors so they are ready to pass on the good feelings.

 Meanwhile, there are several Preview Days to deal with over the summer, when as many as 150 accepted students visit Carroll to sample a bit of campus life.
-And, of course, as you’d imagine for a department titled student affairs, there is a whole school year for which to plan—nine months of special events, training opportunities and extra-curricular, recreational, spiritual and social activities.
+And, of course, as you’d imagine for a department titled Student Life, there is a whole school year for which to plan—nine months of special events, training opportunities and extra-curricular, recreational, spiritual and social activities.

 “It’s just endless emails and meetings,” said Brzeski.
 And then it begins again.